 Blogging Tool #6

 Grammarly – We know our grammar isn’t the best, we aren’t some polished bloke out of London.
-We speaks good English, or at least good enough English.
-However, there is a difference between our writing, and something written by a boxer in championship post fight interview.
+We speak good English, or at least good enough English.
+However, there is a difference between our writing, and something written by a boxer in championship post-fight interview.
 Grammarly can help resolve at least some of the issues.
-Emphasis on some, as this tool, won’t magically turn you into William Shakespeare.
+Emphasis on some, like this tool, won’t magically turn you into William Shakespeare.

 The point – If it’s hard for me to understand, I am probably not going to read it.